-The impact of claiming dependents on tax withholding and take-home pay is significant.
-The more dependents you have, the less income your employer withholds for taxes, leaving you with more money in your pocket.
-Learn how to correctly fill out your W-4 form to ensure the correct taxes are withheld from your paycheck.
+Claiming dependents when filling out the IRS Form W-4 has a significant impact on your end-of-year tax liability and take-home pay.
+The more dependents you claim, the less income your employer withholds for taxes, leaving you with more money in your pocket.

 Who Qualifies as a Dependent for W-4 Purposes